abishekchhetri/Website-project/README.md

 # Website-project

-html/css/js static school website project
+html/css/js static school website project new features needed to be added here